xuwkk/power_system_operation/readme.md

 ## Introduction

 The main purpose of this repository is to
-1. Provide an efficient I/O for generating the optimization problem in power system operation.
+1. Provide an efficient I/O for generating the power system testbed for optimization problem.
 2. Host a set of basic power system operation formulations for the future research and teaching purposes.
-3. The package also comes with an efficient modifications of the load, solar, and wind data that are suitable for the propose power system case study.
-Therefore, it can be used to machine learning applications with large training dataset.
+3. The package also comes with an efficient modifications of the load, solar, and wind data that are suitable for the proposed power system case study.
+Therefore, it can be used to train machine and deep learning models with large training dataset.

 ## Package Dependencies

 [cvxpy](https://www.cvxpy.org/): is an open source Python-embedded modeling language for convex optimization problems.
-It lets you express your problem in a natural and matrix way that follows the math, rather than in the restrictive standard form required by solvers.
+It lets you express your problem in a natural and matrix way that follows the math, rather than in the restrictive standard form required by different solvers.

 Note: you may also need to have Gurobi, Mosek or other optimization software to efficiently solve the optimization problems, especially if integers are included.
 Please refer [here](https://www.cvxpy.org/tutorial/advanced/index.html) for details.